ANmishra-a/Notes/README.md

 #### Paint

 The browser now convert each box calculated in the layout phase to actual pixels on the screen and this process is called Panting.
+And finally you see the response on the screen it seems like a lot of work but we all know how fast it is.